rordenlab/dcm2niix/BIDS/README.md

 | PhaseEncodingDirection       |      | polarity from 0021,111c    | B          |
 | SpoilingState                |      | 0021,105B                  | B          |

+Siemens also includes some sequence information in the private MRPhoenixProtocol (0021,1019) tag.
+You can view this with [gdcmdump](https://gdcm.sourceforge.net/html/gdcmdump.html), e.g. `gdcmdump --mrprotocol img.dcm`.
+Fields that dcm2niix inspects include `sPat.lAccelFact3D `, `sPat.lAccelFactPE`, `sPat.lRefLinesPE` and `sPat.ucPATMode`.
+The behavior of dcm2niix will be more well documented as our understanding of this tag improves.

 ### Manufacturer UIH

 Fields specific to United Imaging Healthcare systems (e.g. uMR 770).